 Otherwise, you risk leaving seeds under the mulch, where they will wait for years until the time is right to sprout!

-Alternatives to Cedar Mulch
+Alternatives To Cedar Mulch

 Maybe you don’t think the extra cost of cedar mulch is worth the benefits it brings.
 In that case, here are some alternatives to cedar mulch that you can consider:

 - Gravel – small rocks or pebbles offer an attractive landscape feature and will prevent weeds from gaining a foothold in your yard.
+However, they will not add any nutrients or organic material to the soil.

 - Cardboard – this is a cheap and easy way to prevent weeds.
 Just crush cardboard boxes flat and lay them over any part of your garden where you want to prevent weeds.
+Cardboard will decompose in a short time and add both nutrients and organic material to soil.

 Conclusion